m-dorgham/PedestrianTracking/README.md

 1. install the prerequisites mentioned in the next section.
 2. download yolo pre-trained model from this link (https://pjreddie.com/media/files/yolo.weights) and put it under the subdirectory data/yolo/data/ in PedestrianTracking project.
 3. configure the config.cfg file in the project root directory with your own paths and desired parameters.
-4. optional: instal tensorflow and build the image_labler example as in this link (https://www.tensorflow.org/tutorials/image_retraining), otherwise you can set useClassifier to false in config.cfg and not use it.
+4. optional: instal tensorflow and build the image_labler example as in this link (https://www.tensorflow.org/tutorials/image_retraining) and use my retrained unception model under "data/inception/model/" subdirectory.
+Otherwise you can set useClassifier to false in config.cfg and not use it.

 * If you want to save the looong time spent in the detection you can use my saved detection data, all you have to do is to set "importDetectionsFromFiles" entry to true in config.cfg and set "detectionsCoordsImportDir" entry to the desired dataset/method results under the subdirectory "data/detections/".